Oxford: Oxford University Press, 2021. Open Access.

 Translations of The Practical Origins of Ideas:

-A translation of the book into Arabic is in the works.
+A contract has been signed for a translation of the book into Arabic.
 For enquiries concerning translations into other languages, please contact the translation team of Oxford University Press at email@example.com

 Making Sense of the Past: Bernard Williams and the History of Philosophy